Jumbub/game-of-life-js/readme.md

 For some reason, without doing an `rm -rf dist .parcel-cache` before every build, Chrome was still retrieving legacy JS bundles.

 This is definitely a cause of a lot of weird benchmark issues, so was a pain to find.

-TODO: investigate exactly where the issue is stemming from

 ### Fastest min